nils-herrmann/sprynger/README.rst

     >>> book_metadata.facets
     [MetadataFacets(facet='subject', value='Artificial Intelligence', count='27'),...]
     >>>
-    >>> # Retrieve full-text of 'journal articles' with the keyword 'quantum computing' published before 2023
+    >>> # Retrieve full-text of three 'journal articles' with the keyword 'quantum computing' published before 2023
     >>> results = OpenAccess('"quantum computing"', dateto='2022-12-30', type='Journal Article', nr_results=3)
     >>> results.documents_found
     4350
     >>> for document in results:
     >>>    print(document.title)
-    >>>    print(document.paragraphs[0].text)
+    >>>    print(document.full-text)
     'A neural network assisted'
-        'A versatile magnetometer must deliver a readable response when exposed to target fields ...'
+        'Introduction Quantum sensing 1  and metrology 2  are important branches of modern quantum technologi...'
-    'Experimental demonstration of classical analogous time-dependent superposition of states' 'One of the quantum theory concepts on which quantum information processing stands is superposition ...'
+    'Experimental demonstration of classical analogous time-dependent superposition of states' 'Introduction The increased demand for quantum information science (QIS) and quantum computing 1 ,  2...'
-    'A quantum-like cognitive approach to modeling human biased selection behavior' 'Cognitive biases of the human mind significantly influence the human decision-making process ...'
+    'A quantum-like cognitive approach to modeling human biased selection behavior' 'Introduction With the advent of the Internet of Things and social networks, the reformation of the d...'

 .. documentation-end